alemart/speedy-vision/README.md

 ###### Parameters

-* `lightspeed: boolean`.
-Accelerate GPU-CPU transfers by means of an additional buffer used to download the data.
+* `turbo: boolean`.
+Accelerate GPU-CPU transfers.
 You'll get the data from the previous frame.
 Defaults to `false`.

 ###### Ports